TowerofHanoi/ToH-CTF-2025-Challenges/rev/rev-ppc64lel/README.md

 10000ce8 21 04 80 4e    bctrl
 ```

-Given that each function checks between 1 and 6 bits of the key, there are a lot
+Each function checks between 1 and 6 bits of the key, and there are a lot
-of functions, so manual analysis is out of question (or well, it depends on how
-much you hate yourself).
-We need to automate things a bit.

-We have two main approaches to solve this:
+of functions.
+To automate analysis we have two main approaches:

 1. Figure out a way to statically analyze the binary, recognizing and
    byte-swap big-endian instructions where needed, turning all code into
    little-endian.
 Once this is done, the program could theoretically be fed to
-   a symbolic execution tool like [angr](https://angr.io/) to calculate the key.
+   a symbolic execution tool like [angr](https://angr.io/) to calculate the key,
+   or even statically analyzed again to extract the key checks programmatically.

-2. Run the program under a debugger and figure out a way to identify the key
+2. Run the program under GDB and figure out a way to identify the key check
-   check patterns, correctly switching endianness and extracting the key a few
+   patterns, correctly switching endianness and extracting the key a few bits at
-   bits at a time.
+   a time.
 The one thing we must be careful with is the handling of
-   `switch_endian`.
-We must catch the syscall and switch the endianness of the
-   debugger every time.
+   the endianness seen by the debugger as discussed in the previous section.

 Approach #2 involves writing something like a dumb homemade symbolic execution
 engine, which seems more fun than #1, so that is what I went with (I also did
 not want to lose my mind patching and realoading the binary into Ghidra 100
-times, I'd much rather look at the actual running code via GDB).
+times, I'd much rather step through the actual running code via GDB).

 We can create a Python GDB script that single-steps the program starting from a
 given initial breakpoint, and decides what to do depending on the encountered